ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 You are done.
 The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.

 > A down-party will only issue added claims.
-> Therefor, remember to add the JWT claims to OpenID Connect down-parties and SAML 2.0 claims to SAML 2.0 down-party.
+> Therefor, remember to add the JWT claims to OpenID Connect down-parties.

 ## Logging